UAC prompts in Windows can be annoying at times. Here are the steps to turn off or disable UAC (User Access Control) in Windows 10 & 11.

 The only downside of this method is that it will not give you the control you see in the first method. i.e., the UAC tool.
 Nevertheless, back up the registry and follow the below steps.

 - Open the start menu.

 - Search for “regedit” or “registry editor” and open it.

-- In the registry editor, copy the below path, paste it in the address bar and press Enter.
+- In the registry editor, please copy the below path, paste it into the address bar, and press Enter.
 This action will take you to the folder we need.

 - On the right panel, find the “EnableLUA” value.
 This is the key that controls User Access Control.
 Double-click on the value.

 - In the Edit Value window, select “Hexadecimal” under Base.
 Next, enter “0” in the Value Data field and click on the “Ok” button to save changes.

 - You will see a notification from Windows telling you that you need to restart the system to make the changes take effect.